Aliases for MAFF Gene

 GeneCards Summary for MAFF Gene

 MAFF (V-Maf Avian Musculoaponeurotic Fibrosarcoma Oncogene Homolog F) is a Protein Coding gene.
-Diseases associated with MAFF include ulnar neuropathy and placental choriocarcinoma.
-Among its related pathways are Hemostasis and Myometrial Relaxation and Contraction Pathways.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and sequence-specific DNA binding.
+Diseases associated with MAFF include fibrosarcoma and ulnar neuropathy.
+Among its related pathways are Platelet activation, signaling and aggregation and Factors involved in megakaryocyte development and platelet production.
+GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and sequence-specific DNA binding.
 An important paralog of this gene is MAFA.

 UniProtKB/Swiss-Prot for MAFF Gene

 Interacts with the upstream promoter region of the oxytocin receptor gene.
 May be a transcriptional enhancer in the up-regulation of the oxytocin receptor gene at parturition.
 Since it lacks a putative transactivation domain, it may behave as a transcriptional repressor when it dimerize among himself.
 May also serve as a transcriptional activator by dimerizing with other (usually larger) basic-zipper proteins and recruiting them to specific DNA-binding sites.
 May be involved in the cellular stress response.